1877 Iquique earthquake: Damage

+In Chile, the tsunami killed a total of 277 people, mainly in the Tarapacá region.
+The majority of deaths from the tsunami – roughly 2,000 – were in Fiji, with another five in Hilo, Hawaii.

 Characteristics

 Earthquake

 The shaking lasted for five minutes at Caleta Pabellón de Pica, a coastal town 70 km south of Iquique.
 The area of felt intensity of VIII on the Mercalli intensity scale or greater, extended from about 50 km south of Arica to just south of Cobija.
 This indicates a rupture length of about 420 km.

 Tsunami

-The tsunami affected the coasts of Peru and northern Chile and was observed across the Pacific Ocean, in Australia, New Zealand, Samoa, Tonga, Fiji, Hawaii, Mexico, California and Japan.
-At Arica eight separate large waves were recorded.
+A 10 m wave was observed along about 500 km of coastline, from Arica in the north to Mejillones in the south.
+Eight separate large waves were recorded in Arica.
+The tsunami affected the coasts of Peru and northern Chile and was observed across the Pacific Rim.
+The tsunami reached a height of 3.6 m in Samoa; 5 m in Hilo, Hawaii; and 0.6 m in Sydney, Australia.
+In Japan, a wave height of 3 m was registered in Kamaishi, Iwate.

 Future earthquake hazard

 The rupture area of the 1877 earthquake has been recognised as one of the major seismic gaps on the plate boundary, known as the "Northern Chile Seismic Gap".
 The = 7.7 2007 Tocopilla earthquake occurred at the southern edge of the gap, but is not considered to have necessarily reduced the risk of a great megathrust earthquake within this area.
 In 2005, a recurrence period of 135 years was estimated for great earthquakes along this part of the plate boundary, suggesting that a similar earthquake to the 1877 event was likely in the early 21st century.
 The 2014 Iquique earthquake struck in the same seismic gap with a magnitude of = 8.2.